 Abbreviations: AE, adverse event; AESI, AE of special interest; ERA, endothelin receptor antagonist; M, macitentan; PDE5i, phosphodiesterase 5 inhibitor; T, tadalafil.Analyses were performed in the safety set which included all patients who received at least one dose of study treatment.aAEs by preferred term experienced by ≥10% of patients in any group.bn=45 in the treatment-naïve OPSYNVI group and n=18 in the prior ERA OPSYNVI group. cGrouped terms.

-Chin et al (2024)4 conducted an interim analysis of the ongoing 24-month OL period (data cutoff, April 28, 2023) of the phase 3 A DUE study, evaluating the effect of OPSYNVI on exercise capacity, NT-proBNP, and its long-term safety and tolerability in patients with PAH.
+Ford et al (2025)4 reported results from the 24-month OL extension (OLE) of the phase 3 A DUE study, which evaluated the long-term effect of OPSYNVI on survival, exercise capacity, reduction of NT-proBNP, hospitalization, and safety and tolerability in patients with PAH.

-A total of 185 patients received OPSYNVI in the double blind (DB) and/or OL period, of whom 113 are ongoing in the OL study.
-Anemia and deceased hemoglobin AEs were reported in the interim analysis of the A DUE OL study.
-See Table: Anemia and Decreased Hemoglobin AEs in the Interim Analyses of the A DUE OLE Study.
+A total of 185 patients received OPSYNVI in the double blind (DB) and/or OL period, of whom 135 completed study treatment in the OL period (patient took study drug up to week 120).
+Anemia and decreased hemoglobin AEs were reported, see Table: Anemia and Decreased Hemoglobin AEs in the A DUE OLE Study.

-Anemia and Decreased Hemoglobin AEs in the Interim Analysis of the A DUE OLE Study4
+Anemia and Decreased Hemoglobin AEs in the A DUE OLE Study4

 AEs